Registration FAQ

 Are there any payment options for registration?

-The Alberta Dental Association and College does have an option to Register Only and then pay the Practice Permit fee at a later date; this is an option available to applicants who are not planning to work immediately or are feeling some uncertainty moving forward.
+This is an option available to applicants who are not planning to work immediately or are feeling some uncertainty moving forward.

 -